 I am the author of sendmail, syslog, tset, trek, and several other programs.
 I was co-founder of Sendmail, Inc. I am author of a few IETF RFCs.
 I started my career on the INGRES Relational Database Management System Project while a student at Berkeley, becoming the Lead Programmer there.
 I then moved to Britton Lee doing interfaces for one of the first database servers (which we called "database machines" because the name "client/server" hadn't become popular yet).
 I've also worked at The International Computer Science Institute on the Ring Array Processor Project for neural-net-based speech recognition and SQLstream doing streaming data analytics.
 My latest gig is at the Swarm Lab at U.C.
-Berkeley, working on open platforms to support large swarms of sensors and actuators for ubiquitous distributed computing (sometimes called the Internet of Things).
+Berkeley working on the Global Data Plane, a data storage and transmission layer emphasizing security and scalability focusing on edge computing including large swarms of sensors and actuators (sometimes called the Internet of Things).

 I'm a founding member of the Editorial Review Board of ACM Queue magazine.
 Previously, I was Vice President and Treasurer of USENIX Association. a member of the ACM Council, and on the Board of Trustees for Cal Performances (but thankfully not all at once).

 I am co-author of the O'Reilly book Sendmail.